Sarah Haoda Todd: Women Arise PNG

-Haoda Todd entered a new field of civic engagement in November 2011, when Lae experienced widespread riots in which dozens of people were killed or injured.
-While media reported a variety of causes, from ethnic tensions to rising crime rates, at least some of the anger was sparked by sexual assaults on two young women.
-Haoda Todd was angry that the task force put together to analyze ethnic tensions and work towards solutions was entirely male, and called on the local government to appoint women to work on the investigation and repair.
+Lae experienced widespread riots in November 2011, sparked by sexual assaults on two young women.
+Haoda Todd was angry that the task force to analyze these riots was entirely male, and called on the local government to appoint women to work on the investigation and repair.

-After a series of attacks on women in 2013, Haoda Todd and Esther Igo formed a group called "Women Arise PNG," and went to Parliament House in Port Moresby to meet with the national Minister for Community Development, Loujaya Toni, to argue for prioritizing action to end violence.
-Haoda Todd continued with local action with Women Arise, including: the "Walk Against Violence" rally held in Lae on Sunday 21 February 2016; fundraising for events raising awareness about violence against women; partnerships with other interested organizations, such as Femili PNG; the #JusticeforMoanna campaign, responding to the shooting of an innocent young woman; leadership in calling for the Government, students, police, and the University of PNG administration to work together to find a way out of violence that led to the shooting of University of PNG students in 2016; and helping gather supplies for families affected by an earthquake in the area in 2018.
+She later founded Arise Women, an organization that fights against violence affecting women and children.

 Civic activity

 Haoda Todd has maintained an active and engaged civic life.
-She focuses on opportunities for business development and women's rights.

-Building on her commitment to businesses and the challenges brought on by corruption, Haoda Todd was treasurer and on the Board of Directors for Transparency International PNG, in 2013–2014.

-She helped organize the Sir Anthony Siaguru Walk Against Corruption in 2013.

-In addition, Haoda Todd has been a committee member of the PNG Red Cross, Lae Branch, director on the Board of Habitat for Humanity, Papua New Guinea, director on TISOL Board (The International School of Lae).
-In 2019, Haoda Todd was one of nine local leaders the provincial and national governments tapped to lead the newly founded Morobe Health Authority (MPHA).
-Bringing together influential community members with local religious, civic, and business organizations to offer oversight of local health services, the government hoped, would make them more effective and efficient.
+Additionally, Haoda Todd has served as a committee member of the Papua New Guinea Red Cross Society, on the board of Habitat for Humanity, and on TISOL Board (The International School of Lae).

+In 2019, Haoda Todd was one of nine local leaders tapped to lead the newly founded Morobe Health Authority (MPHA).

 Hospital governance

 Haoda Todd is a board member of the Angau Memorial General Hospital in Lae City.
 She believes that PNG's success is directly tied to the health of its citizens, and promoted programs through which the hospital helped assure individuals in rural regions access to healthcare.